Nayaks of Kandy: Origins

 The Nayaks of South India started as governors of Vijayanagara Empire ruling parts of Tamil Nadu during the 14th and 15th centuries.
 After the Vijayanagara Empire collapsed in the mid-16th century some of these governors declared independence and established their own kingdoms in Gingee, Thanjavur, Madurai and Chandragiri.

-They were of Balija origin, spoke Tamil and used Sinhala and Tamil as their court languages.
+They were of Balija origin, spoke Telugu and Tamil and used Sinhala and Tamil as their court languages.
 But they used Telugu with their familiars.
 According to a Telugu work called Sinhaladvipa Katha, the Nayak king Kumara Krishnappa, who reigned at Madurai (1562–1572), is said to have conquered Kandy.
 Kumara Krishnappa killed the then reigning Kandy king, sent the late king's wife and children to Anuradhapura and placed his own brother-in-law Vijaya Gopala Naidu as his viceroy in Kandy.

 The last king of the Kandy Mahanuwara dynasty, Narendra Sinha, died in 1739 without an offspring from his queen, a Madurai Nayak princess.
 Narendra Sinha's had nominated a brother of his Madura queen to succeed him; and he was crowned under the assumed title of Sri Vijaya Raja Sinha.
 Thus, Sri Vijaya Rajasinha succeeded the throne and established the Kandy Nayak line.